aplteam/MarkAPL/Styles.md

 If you want to have your own style sheets then you have a choice between two different approaches:

 * Take a copy of one of the two style sheet sets MarkAPL is coming with and then make changes to them as required.
 * Create a new style sheet and add changes or make amendments.
 Then ensure that both the main style sheet are define via `screenCSS` and `printCSS` as a comma-separated text vector.
-Ensure that your own style sheet is the last one because the last one wins.
+Ensure that your own style sheet is the last one because the last one wins in case of conflicts.

 The second step is the right choice if you just need some amendments and/or some additional definitions.

-If you need a completely different layout then the first option is your only chice, really.
+If you need a completely different layout then the first option is your only choice, really.
 There are several ways how to do this but one is clearly the best, see the following topic.

 Suggestions for how to develop a new style sheet